Arnold Gehlen

-Arnold Gehlen (29 January 1904 in Leipzig, German Empire - 30 January 1976 in Hamburg, West Germany) was an influential conservative German philosopher, sociologist, and anthropologist.
+Arnold Gehlen (/de/; 29 January 1904, Leipzig, German Empire - 30 January 1976, Hamburg, West Germany) was an influential conservative German philosopher, sociologist, and anthropologist.

 Biography

 Gehlen's major influences while studying philosophy were Hans Driesch, Nicolai Hartmann and especially Max Scheler.

 Furthermore, he was heavily influenced by Immanuel Kant, Arthur Schopenhauer and US-American pragmatism: Charles Sanders Peirce, William James and especially George Herbert Mead.

-In 1933 Gehlen signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
+In 1933 Gehlen signed the "Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State".
 Although he joined the Nazi Party in 1933 and made a career as a member of the 'Leipzig School' under Hans Freyer, he was a political opportunist: his main work Der Mensch appeared in 1940 and was published in English translation in 1987 as Man.
 His Nature and Place in the World.
 Gehlen was a modernist conservative who accepted the cultural changes brought about by the industrial revolution and by mass society (see his Man in the Age of Technology, Chapter V).

 Gehlen succeeded Paul Tillich, who emigrated to the U.S., at the University of Frankfurt.
 In 1938 he accepted a teaching position at the University of Königsberg (today's Kaliningrad) and then taught at the University of Vienna in 1940 until he was drafted into the Wehrmacht in 1943.
 After undergoing denazification he taught at the administrative college in Speyer.
 He went on to teach at the RWTH Aachen University between 1962 and 1969.
 Gehlen became a sharp critic of the protest movements that developed in the late 1960s.

 He was the cousin of Reinhard Gehlen, the founder and president of the West German Federal Intelligence Service.